roheth286/fashion-mnist-classification/README.md

 4. Run the notebook cell by cell.

 ### Alternative: Running on Google Drive
 If you encounter issues running the notebook locally, you can execute it in Google Colab.
-The dataset is stored on Google Drive, and the link is provided below for direct access.
+The dataset is stored on Google Drive, and the link is provided below in the additional links section.

 ## Dataset Information
 The dataset can be accessed using the following link: